ld1ng/PeopleCounter/README.md

 # Newbie
 #A small program
-#People counter based on Python 3 and OpenCv.
+#People counter based on Python 3 and OpenCV.